raviashar/CrudApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+# crud-lib

+crud-lib is a common library for curd operation.
+This library can be used in our application for Create, Read, Update and Delete data.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.